Ilya Ponomarev: Career

 Internationally, Ponomarev advocated a broader "Northern Union" between the nations of Europe, the Americas, and the former USSR, but strongly criticizes the American model of globalization exemplified by the IMF, the WTO and the G8 structures.
 He describes his proposals as "social globalism", and is critical of nationalism and clericalism.
 He also criticized the privatization process in Russia, and blamed its neoliberal architects for the failure to establish a true democracy in Russia.

-From 2012 to 2014, Ponomarev was involved in International Business Development, Commercialization and Technology Transfer for the Skolkovo Foundation, managing the project initiated by Pres.
-Dmitry Medvedev to create Skoltech: a university established jointly by Russia and MIT.

 In April 2014, Ponomarev organized a coalition of opposition groups for the election of the Mayor of Novosibirsk, and withdrew his own candidacy to support the coalition's candidate: Communist Anatoly Lokot, who won the election.

 He was a member of the Society of Petroleum Engineers (IT), Council for Foreign and Defense Policies, and the Council for National Strategy, and a fellow at the Open Russia foundation.
 He also chaired the Boards of Trustees of the Institute of Innovation Studies (a think tank working on legislation for high-tech industries) and the Open Projects Foundation (an investment vehicle for projects in crowdfunding, crowdsourcing and open government).
 In 2010 Ponomarev co-founded the Korean-Russian Business Council (KRBC)..
 In 2014, Ponomarev founded the Institute of Siberia, an analytical center focused on the regional development of Siberia.

 During his political career, he was a member of the Communist Party of the Russian Federation from 2002 to 2007, and a member of the Central Committee of the social-democrat political party A Just Russia from 2007 to 2013.
 In the spring of 2014, he took part in forming an alliance between Greens and Social Democrats.